History of the 1837 Bed & Breakfast

 In 1956 the house was turned into a beauty shop on the first floor.
 It remained in this state until the building was purchased for 1837 Bed and Breakfast by Sherri Weaver and Richard Dunnin 1983.
 Sherri and Rick moved in to the house and began restoration work to turn it back in to its gracious state.
 Currently, Mohamad and Lynn Hakimianare the owners of 1837 Bed and Breakfast and Matt Passarello has been the manager since Memorial Day 2015.

-Our house is an example of a Federal Style Charleston Single House, which means it is only one room wide.
+Our Charleston SC bed and breakfast is an example of a Federal Style Charleston Single House in the historic district, which means it is only one room wide.
 This was done for ventilation via plenty of windows allowing for a good cross breeze.
 Piazzas were placed on the South and West sides of houses to face the breezes.
 The third floor piazza was originally the roof of the second floor piazza.

 The stucco covered house behind the main house is made of brick and is the original kitchen and slave quarters.
 Kitchen houses were always a separate building from the main house and always made of brick or masonry, mainly for fear of fire.
 The privy was located behind the building.